-The Life Sharing provider is responsible for identification of risks to the participant and the implementation of actions such as reporting incidents as required by ODP, the Older Adults Protective Services Act, the Adult Protective Services Act and the Child Protective Services Law, and/or calling emergency officials for immediate assistance.
+The Life Sharing provider is responsible for identification of risks to the participant and the implementation of actions such as reporting incidents as required by ODP, OAPSA, the Adult Protective Services Act and the CPSL, and/or calling emergency officials for immediate assistance.
 The Life Sharing provider is also responsible for providing physical health maintenance services including those required by a licensed nurse when required to assure health and wellness or as required in the service plan.

-Life Sharing services include the support of a life sharing specialist for each participant with overall responsibility for supporting the participant and the host family in the life sharing relationship.
-The life sharing specialist provides oversight and monitoring of the habilitative outcomes, health and wellness activities, ongoing assessment of supports and needs of the participant as identified in the service plan, as well as coordination of support services, such as relief, for the host family.
+Life Sharing services include the support of a life sharing specialist for each participant with overall responsibility for supporting the participant and the host family in the lifesharing relationship.
+The life sharing specialist provides oversight & monitoring of the habilitative outcomes, health & wellness activities, ongoing assessment of supports and needs of the participant as identified in the service plan, as well as coordination of support services, such as relief, for the host family.